porco-rosso-j/zksync-aa-wallet-paymaster/README.md

 The daily-spending limit feature can be enabled for the account, where it refuses the account to spend in ETH/ERC20 more than a configured limit amount.

-*Currently, deployment and test in this repo are depreciated*
+!*Currently, deployment and test in the main branch are depreciated*

 ## Deployment & Test